 At the same time Obama was white power wearing the face of the colonized.
 He was never intended to be anything but that.
 Indeed he, in many key ways, “out Bushed Bush” as I’ve often said of him over the years.
 He’s sent drones to bomb countries the Bush-Cheney regime could have only dreamt of.
 His foreign policy has rained absolute chaos upon the people of Syria, reinforced the vicious settler colonial regime in Israel, and broadly sown war and human suffering across North Africa, the Levant, Gulf of Aden and Mesopotamia.
 He’s deported more of our Indigenous family from south of the Rio Grande than any other president in history.
 He’s been a stalwart brick-in-the-wall against Native struggles.
-He never lifted a finger to stop the daily violence inflicted on our Red and Black bodies and nations.
+He never lifted a finger to stop the daily violence inflicted on our Red and Black peoples and nations.
 He placed a $2 million bounty on the head of Black Liberation Army warrior and modern-day Maroon Assata Shakur.
-Under his imperial administration Leonard Peltier, Mumia Abu Jamal, Sundiata Acoli, Imam Jamil Abdullah Al-Amin, Oscar López Rivera, Mutulu Shakur, Jalil Muntaqim, Byron ‘Oso Blanco’ Chubbuck and many other Indigenous and African political prisoners and prisoners of war have continued to languish in prison.
+Under his imperial administration Leonard Peltier, Mumia Abu Jamal, Sundiata Acoli, Imam Jamil Abdullah Al-Amin, Oscar López Rivera, Mutulu Shakur, Jalil Muntaqim, Byron ‘Oso Blanco’ Chubbuck and many other Red and Black political prisoners and prisoners of war have continued to languish in prison.
 The water in Flint is still undrinkable and the Navajo reservation and other Indigenous communities still remain “zones of national sacrifice.”

-But that wasn’t enough for a significant portion of the settler population.
+But that wasn’t enough for a significant portion of the settler/master population.
 And on this we must be clear that it is a significant portion.
 It serves us absolutely no good to live in an imagined world where these forces represent a minority; a particularly noisy one, but one never-the-less.
 For many citizens of the American settler/master garrison, after eight years of a Black president—no matter how imperialist, how neocolonialist, how capitalist, and after being constantly warned by forces of the right-wing, whitestream media of an impending demographic catastrophe—when they gazed deep into their souls on Tuesday night, they found only a sickly grinning mass of white nationalists.